 This is useful because it is a reminder that although the discovery is significant today, it was rejected by a lot of people around the time it was found.
-The origin of this source states that it was drawn in 1802 by James Gillray only three years after Jenner's discovery.
+The origin of this source states that it was drawn in 1802 by James Gillray only three years after Jenner’s discovery.
 As the vaccination was still relatively new in 1802 many people did not trust it, especially as Jenner had no way of explaining the effects of his work as germs had yet to be discovered.
 Therefore, the person drawing this may have set out for it to be portrayed negatively so that people may revert to more common treatments such as inoculation.
 This would stop many doctors going out of business as they weren’t familiar with Jenner’s practice and didn’t trust it.
-The purpose of this source is to shine a negative light on Jenner's vaccination so that people would not rely on his methods of treatment.
-At this time inoculation was something widely practiced by many doctors throughout Britain.
+The purpose of this source is to shine a negative light on Jenner’s vaccination so that people would not rely on his methods of treatment.
+At this time inoculation was something widely practised by many doctors throughout Britain.
 This is useful as it can give us a further explanation as to why his discovery did not take off as quickly as we would presume.
-This being because if Jenner's vaccination became popular enough, many doctors would lose money from performing inoculations, hence them spreading rumours such as those seen here.
+This being because if Jenner’s vaccination became popular enough, many doctors would lose money from performing inoculations, hence them spreading rumours such as those seen here.
 The source is a cartoon and this impacts on its utility as cartoons tend to be exaggerated and for comedic effect thus decreasing their utility to historians.
 They must be used in combination with a variety of other source types.

-The examiners commentary to this answer discusses the students complex evaluation of the source.
+The examiner’s commentary to this answer discusses the student’s complex evaluation of the source.
 How the student demonstrated and utilised sustained judgement and specific textual and historical knowledge, whilst also recognising its purpose and value as a source.
 It achieved a level 4 grading.

-The new GCSE History 9-1 specification now allocates four marks to the use of S P a G (Spelling, Punctuation and Grammar) in the examination, with 'high performance' answers achieving the the full marks where:
+The new GCSE History 9-1 specification now allocates four marks to the use of S P a G (Spelling, Punctuation and Grammar) in the examination, with ‘high performance’ answers achieving the full marks where: